| |

 When I was a kid, I distinctly remember being at a sleepover and we made a dip of peanut butter, honey and cinnamon to go on apples and probably ritz crackers.
 Cinnamon and peanut butter might potentially sound like a strange combo.
 I know it did to me back then, but you’ll have to trust me that it works.
 That sleepover was a million years ago, yet that dip was the inspiration for these cinnamon peanut butter cookies.

-I love peanut butter, but traditional peanut butter cookies are always my favorite.
+I love peanut butter, but traditional peanut butter cookies are not always my favorite.
 Lots of them are dry or crumbly, and that’s sometimes fine but not really the best texture in my opinion.
-Probably why I made these Easy Honey Roasted Peanut Butter Cookies with crunchy honey roasted peanut butter.
-Gives you a little more texture and varied flavor.
-These cinnamon peanut butter cookies are similar as they have both cinnamon and cinnamon bits in the cookies.
+Probably why I made these Big Bakery Style Peanut Butter Cookies, which are chewy and dense in the best way and not at all dry.
+My cinnamon peanut butter cookies I wanted something chewy but with a little bit extra.

 Baking Notes & Tips